meeg-ml-benchmarks/brain-age-benchmark-paper/README.md

 python ../mne-bids-pipeline/run.py --config config_tuab_eeg.py --n_jobs 40 --steps=preprocessing
 ```

-*Note:* Make sure chose an appropriate number of jobs given your computer.
+*Note:* Make sure you chose an appropriate number of jobs given your computer.
+The more jobs you use the more memory you will need to run the computations.

-*Note:* It can be convenient to run these commans from within IPython e.g. to benefit from a nicer Terminal experience during debugging.
-Start IPython and use ```run``` instead of ```python```
+*Note:* It can be convenient to run these commands from within IPython e.g. to benefit from a nicer Terminal experience during debugging.
+Start IPython and use ```%run``` instead of ```python```.

 This will apply filtering and epoching according to the settings in the config files.